 Dr. Mark G. Papich is a Professor of Clinical Pharmacology and the Burroughs Wellcome Fund Professorship in Veterinary Pharmacology at North Carolina State University.
 He is the Supervisor of the Clinical Pharmacology Laboratory in the College of Veterinary Medicine at North Carolina State University.
 He is a diplomate in the American College of Veterinary Clinical Pharmacology (ACVCP), and has served as president of ACVCP.
-He is also a Fellow in the American Academy of Veterinary Pharmacology and Therapeutics (AAVPT).
-He has served on various Expert Committees: the Council of Experts, and Chairman for the Veterinary Drugs Expert Committee for the United States Pharmacopeia (USP), and the USP Expert Committee on Antibiotics.
-He is a member and past Chairholder of the Clinical Laboratory Standards Institute (CLSI) Veterinary Antimicrobial Susceptibility Testing subcommittee (VAST) and on the Expert Panel on Microbiology for CLSI.
+He has served on various Expert Committees: the Council of Experts, and Chairman for the Veterinary Drugs Expert Committee for the United States Pharmacopeia (USP), and is a current member of the USP Expert Committee on Antibiotics.
+He is a member of the AVMA Committee on Antibiotics (CoA).
+He is a member and past Chairholder of the Clinical Laboratory Standards Institute (CLSI) Veterinary Antimicrobial Susceptibility Testing subcommittee (VAST) and chair of CLSI working groups.
 He served as a member of the Veterinary Medicine Advisory Committee of the Food and Drug Administration (FDA).
-He has taught veterinary pharmacology for over 25 years.
+He has taught veterinary pharmacology for over 30 years.

 He has authored/edited eight books on veterinary pharmacology and is one of the editors of the 9th and 10th editions of Veterinary Pharmacology and Therapeutics.
-He is author or co-author of over 235 research papers published in refereed journals and has authored over 130 book chapters, and review papers.
+He is author or co-author of over 275 research papers published in refereed journals and has authored over 135 book chapters, and review papers (h-index 56).
 He has several awards including the Zoetis Distinguished Veterinary Teacher Award and the Faculty Award presented to the outstanding teacher by veterinary classes.
-He was also awarded the Pfizer Award for Research Excellence, the Excellence in Consensus Management by the Clinical and Laboratory Standards Institute (CLSI), the Lloyd E. Davis Award by the AAVPT, and the Huffman Leadership Award from NC State University.
+He was also awarded the Pfizer Award for Research Excellence, the Excellence in Consensus Management by the Clinical and Laboratory Standards Institute (CLSI), the Lloyd E. Davis Award by the AAVPT, the Distinguished Fellow Award from AAVPT, and the Huffman Leadership Award from NC State University.
 He has also delivered hundreds of presentations on veterinary pharmacology at national and international veterinary meetings, conferences and symposia.